FSHD Major Progression- General Information:

-The Spring/Summer 2019 Major Progression Form Is Now Available!
+The Fall 2019 Major Progression Form Is Now Open!

-The Spring/Summer 2018 FSHD Major Progression Form is available to FSHD pre-majors who plan to complete all pre-major course requirements by the end of Spring/Summer 2019.
-Accepted students will be eligible to begin FSHD Upper Division course requirements in Fall 2019.
+The Fall 2019 FSHD Major Progression Form is available to FSHD pre-majors who plan to complete all pre-major course requirements by the end of Fall/Winter 2019.
+Accepted students will be eligible to begin FSHD Upper Division course requirements in Spring 2020.

 Please read all information on page 1 and 2 of the online form before submitting.
 Make sure you are eligible to progress into the major, and that you have plans to complete all remaining pre-major coursework by the end of the spring or summer semester.

-Please read the information below regarding the major progression process for Spring 2019.
+Please read the information below regarding the major progression process for Fall 2019.